 Have you noticed how a 3 years old kid gets hooked to advertisements?
 Agree or not, we love watching food advertisements.
 And why not?
 After all, they claim to help us with exactly what we struggle for.
 Right?
 “Instant”/“ready to cook”/“ready to eat” foods with “nutrition”- what else can be better to start a busy day?
 In fact, sometimes they are kind enough to “fortify” foods “added with extra vitamins/ minerals”.
 Who does so much these days other than food advertisements?
 Watching food advertise always gives us hope, happiness, and relief.

-Do you make your food choice based on food advertisement?
+Do you make your food choice based on food advertisements?
 Do you read the food labels carefully before buying any product?
 Highlighted fancy words on food packets are often found to be complete lies.
 Shocked?
-Here are the top six false food claim which is misleading us EVERYDAY.
+Here are the top six false food claim which is misleading us every day.

 False food advertisement 1- No Sugar added / Sugar-free:

 If you are looking for weight loss or a healthy diet, these terms have definitely caught your attention.
 But the fact is products with “no sugar” or “sugar-free” are still sweet or have a great taste.
 A close look at their label will show these products do contain honey/ high fructose corn syrup/ malt/ dextrin or sugar alcohol like maltitol or sorbitol.
 Remember, there are at least 61 NAMES OF SUGAR.
 An absence of direct sugar does not mean an absence of sugar calories.

 False food advertisement 2- No Trans Fat/Zero Trans Fat: